KCkingcollin/kcs-reasonable-configs/README.md

 # KC's Reasonable Hyprland Configs
 This is where I'll keep my configs I use for Hyprland.

+#### For [installation](https://github.com/KCkingcollin/kcs-reasonable-configs/wiki/Installation) instructions check the [wiki](https://github.com/KCkingcollin/kcs-reasonable-configs/wiki).

-I'm trying to make them easy ish to edit, so someone new could use these, so let me know if I can change anything to make it easier to edit.
+I'm trying to make everything easy ish to edit in case someone new uses this repo, so let me know if I can change anything to make it easier to mess around with.

 ## Gallery